 After our quick stop at Trader Mort’s Liquor, we went to have dinner at Bali Hai on Shelter Island.
 The restaurant is more than fifty years old and seems to indirectly owe its origins to Clark Gable, a definite plus in my book.
 (That disembodied head on top of the roof is known as “The Goof.”)

 We still had some extra time, so we took a little stroll around the garden and grounds.
 I didn’t find the hidden tiki mentioned in their gallery, but we did find these dudes guarding the dock.

 Mr. Baseball poses in front of the sign.
 I think one of my favorite things about him has got to be his maturity…

 As you enter you’ll see Mr. Bali Hai, the very distinctive headhunter-esque mascot of the restaurant.
 He’s a face you won’t soon forget!

-Inside were lots of fun things to look at, as well as a gift shop that was blessedly (for my wallet, anyway) closed.
+Inside were lots of fun things to look at, as well as a gift shop that was closed during our visit.

 Our dinner coincided with a high school prom and SDSU’s graduation, so the dining room was filled with families and kids in unfashionable formalwear.
 There also seemed to be a family reunion going on on the lower level of the restaurant.